David Richards (businessman): Philanthropy

 In 2017, Richards and his wife Jane donated stock valued at $1.5 million to create the charitable David and Jane Richards Family Foundation to educate, empower and improve the lives of children.

 Richards cited frustration at the UK Government's efforts to teach computing skills to schoolchildren and consequently a lack of adequate skills in a future economy where artificial intelligence and automation are prevalent.
 He said "You can’t have all this money and hold on to it or buy a football team.
 There’s only so many houses you can live in.
 I think it’s better to do something good for the world."

 During the COVID-19 pandemic Richards co-founded Laptops For Kids, a charitable organisation to facilitate the donation, secure erasure, and distribution of used digital devices, enabling children from disadvantaged backgrounds to have access to the technology they need to participate in remote learning.
 He said "nearly one in 10 children living in households with no access to a laptop, desktop or tablet computer, the shift towards remote learning during the pandemic has excluded up to 1.77m young people from active schooling.
 No access equals no education.
 I am not prepared to let this injustice go unchallenged."

+Resignation and independent investigation

+In March 2023, Richards resigned as chairman and chief executive of WANdisco following the disclosure of irregularities in reported sales.
+An independent review by FRP Advisory later concluded the issues resulted from the actions of a single senior sales employee; the company said the board changes were not connected to those findings.